neoncortex/joker/README.md

 By a pattern I mean: an file extension, an url, a domain, a filename, a regex.

-I wrote this to be used in text editors, such as ed, vim, etc.  Then you can do:
+I wrote this to be used in text editors, such as ed, vim, etc.  Then you can do:<br />
 10w !joker

 to execute a custom action based on the line.